buddyup/oliver/README.md

     ionic build ios  # then open the project in xcode to install to iPhone ionic run ios  # run in ios emulator

+If you want to develop with hot reload

+    npm run watch  # open browser to localhost:8080

 ### Android
 Install the android dependencies, you'll need the android SDK manager installed if they aren't already (`brew install android-sdk`).